flatironinstitute/gp-shootout/README.md

 ### To do

-* insert switch from EFGP to SSGP w/ same xi quad nodes.
-* explore EFGP accel via padding fftn to powers of only 2,3,5.
-* other top-level fig-generating driver scripts
+* Octave compatibility (apart from Py engine?)
 * understand empirical error breakdown as sigma->0 at large N
-* understand CG num iters growing like 1/sqrt(tol)
+* understand CG num iters growing like 1/sqrt(tol) sometimes
-* Update FLAMGP proxy setting to updated version proposed by Ken Ho
+* insert switch from EFGP to SSGP w/ same xi quad nodes
+* explore EFGP accel via padding fftn to powers of only 2,3,5
 * Move EFGP to a different repository and include it as a submodule